wilsonmar/wilsonmar.github.io/_posts/2018-12-28-azure-devsecops.md

    5. Deployment to QA environment using Azure DevTest Labs
    6. Deployment to Staging environment using Azure Virtual Machines.
    7. Deployment to production environment using Azure Virtual Machines.
-   8. Azure Application Insights collects and analyzes health, performance, and usage data.
+   8. <a href="#AppInsights">Azure Application Insights</a> collects and analyzes health, performance, and usage data.
    9. Engineer reviews health, performance, and usage information.
    10. Update backlog item in Azure DevOps Boards.
    <br /><br />